 Device Management Modes In Single Purpose Devices

-Special single purpose devices are extensively used in everyday life for business, services, and education.
-The use of technology for day-to-day living has been optimized with special-purpose, mission-specific digital devices.
-You can find these devices everywhere- from ticket booking counters to retail kiosks, transport hubs displaying up-to-date travel information to schools, kiosk browsers at waiting areas, and wayfinders in shopping malls.
+Special-purpose digital devices are extensively used in everyday life for business, services as well as education.
+The use of technology for a day-to-day living has been optimized with special-purpose, mission-specific digital devices.
+You can find these devices everywhere around you- from ticket booking counters to retail kiosks, transport hubs displaying up-to-date travel information to schools, kiosk browsers at waiting areas to wayfinders in shopping malls.
+These single-purpose devices are configured to run single or multiple applications to fulfill the desired purpose for business, education, or entertainment.

 Single Purpose Devices: The Definition

-Single-purpose devices are digital devices used for a specific use case, are fully managed by the company IT using an MDM solution, and are locked to a few applications.
-These devices can belong to diverse operating systems, including Android, iOS, and Windows.
-These devices are configured in various device management modes and are centrally controlled by the company IT teams to drive business purposes and device and data security.
+Single-purpose devices are digital devices used for a specific use-case, are fully managed by the company IT using an MDM solution, and are locked to few applications.
+These devices can belong to diverse operating systems including Android, iOS, and Windows.
+These devices are configured in various device management modes and are centrally controlled by the company IT teams to drive business purposes as well as device and data security.
+For Android Enterprise devices, the term ‘Single Purpose devices’ is interchanged with ‘dedicated devices’.
+Formerly known as corporate-owned single-use, or COSU, these devices are fully managed and are configured to perform a single use-case- be it employee-facing or customer-facing.

 When single-purpose devices are configured with usage policies, they are divided into two distinct device management modes: